-3.19 Investment Strategy
+5. Investment Strategy

-The Council holds significant levels of invested funds representing income received in advance of expenditure plus balances and reserves held.
-Total long-term investments are £33.5m as at the end of December 2023 (Table 1).
-This includes £33.1m pooled funds, there has been a slight increase after the the COVID-19 crisis resulted in a reduction in the capital value of these holdings as they are primarily property funds.
-This reduction is expected to be temporary and has since partially recovered.

-Invested funds may be increased further if there are significant additional capital receipts and if it is agreed that these are to be invested.
-Total investments are higher throughout the financial year and are monitored closely and maintained at appropriate levels as part of managing short-term cash-flow requirements of the Council.

-- 3.20 Objectives: Both the CIPFA TM Code and the DHLUC Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest yield (rate of return).
+- The Council currently holds significant levels of invested funds representing income received in advance of expenditure plus balances and reserves held.
+Total long-term investments are £4.8m as at the end of December 2024 (Table 1).
+This includes £4.4m pooled funds (earmarked to be sold to supplement funding), following the redemption of £30.6m of funds to fund Eclipse Leisure Centre costs. - 5.2 Invested funds may be increased further if there are significant additional capital receipts and if it is agreed that these are to be invested.
+Total investments are higher throughout the financial year and are monitored closely and maintained at appropriate levels as part of managing short-term cash-flow requirements of the Council. - 5.3 Objectives: Both the CIPFA TM Code and the MHCLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest yield (rate of return).
 The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
-Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 3.21 The Council recognise that the bulk of its borrowing relates to financing of investment designed to deliver long term income streams and that in the event of a forced sales there would be liquidity challenges as assets take time to sale and sale prices will fluctuate.
-Being mindful of this risk is a key reason why the Council put in place the risk mitigation approach to have sinking funds reserves to ensure that if tenants vacate an investment asset the council can sustain a period of dip in rental income without being forced into a position of having to seek to sell the asset. - 3.22 Strategy: The Council aims to maximise liquidity of funds to ensure availability for capital expenditure, in line with the Council's significant property and housing service plans. - 3.23 Business models: Under the International Financial Reporting Standard (IFRS) 9 standard, accounting for certain investments depends on the Council's "business model" for managing them.
-The Council aims to achieve value from its internally managed treasury investments by a business model of collecting the contractual cash flows and therefore, where other criteria are also met, these investments will continue to be accounted for at amortised cost. - 3.24 Approved counterparties: The Council may invest its surplus funds with any of the counterparty types in Table 4 below, subject to the cash limits (per counterparty) and the time limits shown.
+Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - The Council recognise that the bulk of its borrowing relates to financing of investment designed to deliver long term income streams and that in the event of a forced sales there would be liquidity challenges as assets take time to sale and sale prices will fluctuate.
+Being mindful of this risk is a key reason why the Council put in place the risk mitigation approach to have sinking funds reserves to ensure that if tenants vacate an investment asset the council can sustain a period of dip in rental income without being forced into a position of having to seek to sell the asset. - 5.5 Strategy: The Council aims to maximise liquidity of funds to ensure availability for capital expenditure, in line with the Council's significant property and housing service plans. - 5.6 Business models: Under the International Financial Reporting Standard (IFRS) 9 standard, accounting for certain investments depends on the Council's "business model" for managing them.
+The Council aims to achieve value from its internally managed treasury investments by a business model of collecting the contractual cash flows and therefore, where other criteria are also met, these investments will continue to be accounted for at amortised cost. - 5.7 Approved counterparties: The Council may invest its surplus funds with any of the counterparty types in Table 4 below, subject to the cash limits (per counterparty) and the time limits shown.
 The cash limits shown have been agreed in conjunction with our treasury advisers, to enable the Council to have sufficient flexibility within the strategy being set to manage funds appropriately as they are received.
 This can sometimes include holding funds in advance of need in relation to making strategic acquisitions.